ivadomed/model-spinal-rootlets/README.md

 No articles were found on this topic.

-After reviewing the available
-datasets ([issue#1](https://github.com/ivadomed/model-spinal-rootlets/issues/1#issue-1706345176)), it was determined that none of them were suitable.
+After reviewing the available datasets ([issue#1](https://github.com/ivadomed/model-spinal-rootlets/issues/1#issue-1706345176)), it was determined that no dataset had available suitable ground truth labels.

 ### B) Dataset Creation